 This course is a comprehensive programme that needs 6 months of full dedication and commitment.

-The Quantra courses are self paced courses ranging from the concepts of financial markets trading strategies to algorithmic and quantitative trading practices.
+The Quantra courses are self-paced, covering everything from financial market trading strategies to algorithmic trading courses and quantitative trading practices.

 With the Quantra courses, an aspiring institutional trader can acquire the required knowledge or can fill the gaps in the knowledge with regard to trading in the financial markets.